Maui Destination Guide

-The island’s iconic state park ‘Iao is here, with its striking landscape and historically significant landmark, not to mention charming heritage towns, cultural offerings, traditional plantations, epic hiking, ziplining and shopping at Maui’s largest mall.Learn More
+The island’s iconic state park ‘Iao is here, with its striking landscape and historically significant landmark, not to mention charming heritage towns, cultural offerings, epic hiking, ziplining and shopping at Maui’s largest mall.Learn More

 Take your time driving the celebrated Road to Hana through tropical jungle and awe-inspiring waterfalls along Maui’s rugged eastern coast — which many call Hawai’i’s “last unspoiled frontier.”
 Then relax in the peaceful, remote town and play on the beach.Learn More

 You’ll find Hawaii’s small-town culture on the gorgeous North Shore, known for its uncrowded, diamond-in-the-rough beaches and great surfing.
 Stop in at the tiny towns, especially favorites Pā’ia and Haʻikū, and take life in the slow lane.Learn More

 Snorkel in the clear water and swim, sail, play and lounge at Maui’s most celebrated beaches.
 Spend an evening at a traditional luau, and stroll, shop and see art in historic Lāhainā town.
 West Maui is one of the islands’ two top visitor draws, especially popular with families.Learn More